matthieucadiot/ProofKawahara.jl/README.md

 #### [1] : "Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods" (M. Cadiot, J-P. Lessard, J-C. Nave)

 as it provides the necessary rigorous computations that are needed in Section 6.
+The rigorous computations are performed using the package [IntervalArithmetic](https://github.com/JuliaIntervals/IntervalArithmetic.jl).
+The mathematical objects (spaces, sequences, operators,...) are built using the package [RadiiPolynomial](https://github.com/OlivierHnt/RadiiPolynomial.jl).

 # The Kawahara equation